morfien101/chef-waiter/README.md

 The Chef Waiter service was created to enable on demand runs of chef without the use of push jobs.
 Push jobs are not available when using the managed chef service from opscode.

-This leaves you in a situation that you have to run chef __very__ frequenty or just wait for changes to roll out.
+This leaves you in a situation that you have to run chef __very__ frequently or just wait for changes to roll out.
 This poses an issue on CD pipelines as the CD pipeline is non-deterministic.
 With out knowing if a chef run passes or fails you don't know if the deploy worked.

 ## I just use SSH or Winrm, so why do I need this?